Quick Kubernetes Cluster Setup in less than 10 Minutes

 tl;dr

-- Install Docker: Run brew install dockerand start Docker.
+brew install dockerand start Docker. - Install kind: Execute

-- Install kubectl: Use brew install kubectl.
+brew install kind. - Install kubectl: Use

-- Experiment with Kubernetes.
+kind create cluster. - Experiment with Kubernetes.

-- Delete the cluster: kind delete clusterwhen done.
+kind delete clusterwhen done.

 Introduction